Animes that were canceled before the end

 Magi: Labyrinth of Magic

-"Magi" seemed like the next big shonen battle series when it launched in 2012.
+"Magi" seemed poised to be the next big shonen battle series when it was released in 2012.
 With a unique setting based on Arabic mythology, it stood out from the usual shonen anime.
-"Magi" adopted a seasonal model, but both the main series and the Sinbad-centered spin-off stopped long before the manga's end.
+"Magi" adopted the seasonal model, but both the main series and the Sinbad-centered spin-off ended long before the manga's conclusion.

-"Baccano!" is a cult classic in the anime world.
-Although set during the Prohibition era in the US, the series chronicles multiple seemingly unrelated events that intertwine into a larger plot.
-Despite rave reviews, it was canceled after 16 episodes, leaving many storylines unfinished.
+"Baccano!" is an example of a "cult classic" in the world of anime.
+Although set during Prohibition in the US, the series narrates multiple seemingly unconnected events that intertwine into a larger plot.
+Despite excellent reviews, it was canceled after 16 episodes, leaving many storylines unresolved.

 Finally, this is a list of some canceled anime that were canceled before the end.
-Also, comment what you thought and be sure to follow AnimeNew on our WhatsApp and follow us on Google News .
-(Love you guys..).
+Also, comment what you thought and don't forget to follow AnimeNew on our WhatsApp and follow us on Google News .
+(Love you all...).